software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 >   ```
 >
 > - It is also possible to implement a simple [DTO](https://www.baeldung.com/java-dto-pattern) class, such as `CreateAnswerDto` for the request body.
 This way, you will get full control over the request body attributes

+{: .important-title }

+> Exercise 23
+>
+> Add instructions on _how to start the frontend application_ to the `README.md` file under the "Usage guide" subheading.
+Don't forget important details, such as installing the frontend dependencies.
+>
+> For the sake of clarity, you can add separate subheadings for backend's and frontend's usage guide:
+>
+> ```md
+> ## Usage guide
+>
+> You can access the application's production version at <http://name-of-the-web-service.onrender.com>.
+>
+> ### Backend
+>
+> The backend usage guide goes here.
+>
+> ### Frontend
+>
+> The frontend usage guide goes here.
+> ```
+>
+> You can test how good your user guide is by cloning a new copy of the repository and executing the steps precisely as they are in the usage guide without making any assumptions.

+{: .important-title }

+> Exercise 24
+>
+> Add a brief description of the _programming languages, frameworks and libraries used in the project's implementation_ to the project description in the `README.md`.
+Mention at least the following things:
+>
+> 1. Which programming languages, frameworks and major libraries (e.g. Spring Boot) are used in the _backend implementation_?
+> 2. Which database platforms (e.g. H2, PostgreSQL) are used in different environments (development and production environment)?
+> 3. Which programming languages, frameworks and major libraries (e.g. React, Material UI) are used in the _frontend implementation_?

 ## REST API documentation with Swagger